 If you are unsure of when or how much to invest in Ethereum then further reading is recommended.
 EthereumPrice.org provides a number of articles to help you make these decisions.
 Other sources of information are also necessary for a diverse perspective.

 The price of Ethereum is volatile and will increase and decrease (often dramatically) on a daily basis.
 Over the short term it is very hard (if not impossible) to predict what the price of Ethereum will be.
 Deciding whether to buy Ethereum based on short term gains is a route that is likely to end in disappointment.

 Unfortunately, every decision to buy Ethereum – whether through a credit card or otherwise – is a highly personal choice.
-It is impossible to say whether Ethereum is over or undervalued today, and if the fundamental change which it promises can even be made possible.
-Then there are the risks of government attacks, technical corruption or a single black swan event which could sink the project in its entirety.
-For these reasons (and others) risk exposure to Ethereum should be minimized, and if a credit card purchase is the result of not having enough available funds then it is time to reconsider.
-On the other hand, if you understand these risks as well as the technology, then you may well be in an incredible position to benefit from the seemingly inevitable rise of cryptocurrencies.
+It is impossible to say whether Ethereum is over or undervalued today and if the fundamental change which it promises can even be made possible.
+Also to consider are the risks of government attacks, technical corruption or a single black swan event which could sink the project in its entirety.
+For these reasons (and others) risk exposure to Ethereum should be minimized, and if a credit card purchase is the result of not having enough available funds, then it is time to reconsider.
+On the other hand, if you understand these risks as well as the technology itself, then you may well be in an incredible position to benefit from the seemingly inevitable rise of cryptocurrencies.

 Plus500UK Ltd authorized & regulated by the FCA (#509909).

 Plus500CY Ltd authorized & regulated by CySEC (#250/14).

 Plus500SG Pte Ltd, licensed by the MAS (#CMS100648-1) and IE Singapore (#PLUS/CBL/2018).